After installing the required libraries: BeautifulSoup, Requests, and LXML, let’s learn how to extract URLs.

 I will start by talking informally, but you can find the formal terms in comments of the code.
 Needless to say, variable names can be anything else; we care more about the code workflow.

 - url: It is the website/page you want to open.

 - response: Great!
 Your internet connection works, your URL is correct; you are allowed to access this page.
 It is just like you can see the web page now in your browser.

 - data: It is like you are using copy-paste to get the text, namely the source code, of the page into memory, but it is rather into a variable.

-- soup: You are asking BeautifulSoup to parse text; i.e. to extract text out of tags.
+- soup: You are asking BeautifulSoup to parse text; firstly, by making a data structure out of the page to make it easy to navigate HTML tags.

 - tags: You are now extracting specific tags like tags for links into a list so that you can loop on them later.